coffeedzic/trivia/README.md

 `npm start`

-App uses simple PHP api for sending and getting results from database Use the included .sql file, set up database in 'classes/database.class.php' & set path to your api in 'src/components/Trivia.js'
+App uses simple PHP api for sending and getting results from database.
+Use the included .sql file, set up database in 'classes/database.class.php' & set path to your api in 'src/components/Trivia.js'

 ## Trivia API